 There are basically 2 main discount travel card options, plus a free travel days add-on for resident seniors aged 60+.

-[The Dal Voordeel replaced the old discount card known as the Voordeeluren card, which is still held by a good number of people but is no longer for sale.
-It costs around €64 per year and has no evening discount restriction.]
+[The Dal Voordeel replaced the old discount card known as the Voordeeluren card, which is still held by a good number of people but is no longer for sale to new customers.
+It costs around €64 per year and has no evening discount restriction.
+It will be phased out in 2021.]

 As mentioned above, it’s the check-in time that counts with the discount cards.
 So if you check-in during the off-peak hours, commence travel and then check-out during peak hours the discount fare will still apply.